exavolt/onde/README.md

 **NOTE**: Please note that this project is very far from practically useful.
 There's so many missing functionalities and features.
 It has non-conformal standards implementation.
-The code is not well structured and optimized and bad practices all over the place.
-The UI and UX are not well designed.
+The code is not well structured and optimized with bad practices all over the place.
+And also, the UI and UX are not well designed.

 Limitations